 Juneau is Alaska’s third largest city with a population hovering at just over 30,000 souls.
 It is also one of the most beautiful cities in Alaska with historic houses climbing the slopes of Mt Roberts and Mt Juneau which tower over the city; a network of staircases connecting the mostly wooden buildings.

 Thick temperate rainforest encloses the city and waterfalls fall from mountain peaks.
-The downtown is quaint with colourfully painted shops and restaurants.
+The downtown is quaint with colorfully painted shops and restaurants.

-Throngs of cruise ship passengers clog the roads around the harbour but if you venture a few streets back, you can easily escape the crowds.
+Throngs of cruise ship passengers clog the roads around the harbor but if you venture a few streets back, you can easily escape the crowds.